NPS-DEEP/SectorScope/src_win/README.md

-Run the Makefile to build the Windows installer which installs Python scripts and sets PATH to find them
+Run the Makefile to build the Windows installer which installs Python scripts and sets PATH to find them.